totocaster/TCWebImageView/README.md

 # ⚠️ This is Deprecated Project.

-It was never happy with implemetation never used it in production.
+I was never happy with implemetation never used it in production.
 There are tons of great libraries do to same in a better way.
 Thanks and happy coding.

 ---